Neural-network analysis of Parton Distribution Functions from Ioffe-time pseudodistributions: Systematic effects

 \subsection{Results}

-To sum up, in Sec.~\ref{sec:discussion_sys}, we have discussed and estimated three different source of systematics: the first two, accounting for finite volume and lattice spacing effects, can be computed directly from the available lattice results as a function of the Ioffe-time $\nu$, and will be implemented in the fit as two independent source of correlated systematics; the third one has been estimated using the size of the discrepancies observed between points having the same Ioffe-time, and will be considered as an additional uncorrelated uncertainty, in order to take into account the minimal size of all the remaining systematic effects we have not directly computed.
+To sum up, in Sec.~\ref{sec:discussion_sys}, we have discussed and estimated four different source of systematics: the first three, accounting for finite volume, lattice spacing and pion mass effects, can be computed directly from the available lattice results as a function of the Ioffe-time $\nu$, and will be implemented in the fit as three independent sources of correlated systematics; the fourth one has been estimated using the size of the discrepancies observed between points having the same Ioffe-time, and will be considered as an additional uncorrelated uncertainty, in order to take into account the minimal size of all the remaining systematic effects we have not directly computed.
 As mentioned in Sec.~\ref{sec:data}, such systematics enter the definition of the covariance matrix responsible for both replicas generation and the $\chi^2$ definition, and therefore it has a central role in both the determination of the fit central value and its error band.
-The new fit is denoted as \textit{fine-sys} and the resulting PDFs are plotted in Fig.~\ref{fig::fits_z2}, together with the results from the fit \textit{fine-stat} presented Sec.~\ref{sec:fit}: while the distribution $T_3$ is basically unaffected by the introduction of the systematic errors, both the central value and the error band of $V_3$ change, with an overall down shift of the former and a sizable increase of the latter.
-The $\chi^2$ values are reported in Tab.~\ref{tab:chi2_sys}: the average value per datapoint is now $1.29$, showing a good fit quality.
+The new fit is denoted as \textit{fine-sys} and the resulting PDFs are plotted in Fig.~\ref{fig::fits_z2}, together with the results from the fit \textit{fine-stat} presented Sec.~\ref{sec:fit}: the distribution $T_3$ is only marginally affected by the introduction of the systematic errors, showing a mild down shift of its central value in the medium and large $x$ regions; on the other hand both the central value and the error band of $V_3$ change, with an overall down shift of the former and a sizable increase of the latter.
+The $\chi^2$ values are reported in Tab.~\ref{tab:chi2_sys}: the average value per datapoint is now $1.15$, showing a good fit quality.
+It should be noted that after the inclusion of systematic uncertainties in the analysis, the effect on the final result could be different depending on the specific situation we are considering.
+In other words, it is not always the case that the inclusion of new systematic effects leads to an increase of the final PDFs error.
+This can be seen for example in the case of the distribution $T_3$ plotted in Fig.~\ref{fig::fits_z2}, from which it is clear how the error of the fit \textit{fine-sys} has not increased with respect to the one of \textit{fine-stat}.
+The reason for this can be traced back to the fact that the covariance matrix defined in Eq.~\eqref{eq:covariance} enters both the Monte Carlo replicas generation and the $\chi^2$ definition of Eq.~\eqref{eq::chi2}: while the former mostly controls the final PDFs error, the latter is responsible for the relative weights different points have in the analysis.
+Points affected by bigger errors will give smaller contributions to the $\chi^2$ and therefore will count less in the fit.
+Each replica will be shifted by a certain amount, which takes into account both the new replicas distribution and the different weights of the data entering the $\chi^2$, so that the net effect on the final PDFs is non-trivial, and might consist in a global shift of the central value of the replicas distribution rather than in an increase of its error band.